Derived equivalence for quantum symplectic resolutions: Derived Equivalence

 We note that we are entitled to omit taking $G$-invariants starting from the first line of \eqref{projection} by Lemma \ref{basics of H} since $M_c(\chi^\ell)$ is $(G,c)$-equivariant.
-Since $M_c$ has a finite projective $\alg$-resolution (for example by Theorem 2.3.7 of \cite{Bjbook}), the final term in \eqref{projection} has bounded cohomology provided $\mathbb{L}\map^*_{rt}$ is a bounded functor.
-By Lemma \ref{bdd implies bdd} and our assumption, then, the left-hand side of \eqref{projection} is also bounded.
+Since $M_c(\chi^\ell)$ has a finite projective $\alg$-resolution (for example by Theorem 2.3.7 of \cite{Bjbook}), the final term in \eqref{projection} has bounded cohomology provided $\mathbb{L}^{r}\map^*$ is a bounded functor.
+Thus, assuming $\mathbb{L}^{r}\map^*$ is a bounded functor, the left-hand side of \eqref{projection} is also bounded.

-Suppose next that statement (1) of the theorem holds.
-To prove the equivalence statement of the theorem, we apply Proposition \ref{BMR lemma}.
+Suppose next that $\map^!$ preserves coproducts.
+To prove that $\mathbb{L}\map^*$ and $\mathbb{R}\map_*$ are mutually quasi-inverse, we apply Proposition \ref{BMR lemma}.
 Condition (C1) of the proposition is satisfied by Proposition \ref{compact generation}(3).
 Condition (C2) of the proposition is satisfied by Lemma \ref{lower *}(4).
 That condition (C3) of the proposition holds was established at the beginning of this proof.
 Condition (C4) of the proposition is satisfied by Corollary \ref{computation of f^!}.
 Condition (C5) of the proposition is satisfied by Lemma \ref{faithful}.
 Condition (C6) of the proposition is satisfied by Proposition \ref{indecomposable}.
-This completes the proof of the theorem. \end{proof}
+It follows that $\mathbb{L}\map^*$ and $\mathbb{R}\map_*$ are mutually quasi-inverse.